Dream of:22 February 1984 (2) "Ethics Class"

 I sat down in the third seat from the left in a row close to the front.
 I noticed the seats seemed like pews in a church rather than regular class seats.

 The class started filling up.
-I noticedLeah in the room and I heard Miller's (a fellow law student) voice behind me.
+I noticedLeah (a fellow law student) in the room and I heard Miller's (another fellow law student) voice behind me.
 I thought, "Well he's certainly one person that won't vote for me in the election after what happened when we had our practice court trial against each other."

 I thought how I had been in the wrong when I had introduced some evidence in that practice court case which I shouldn't have introduced.
 I knew that not only he but also the people who had seen the case would probably vote against me in the election.
 I saw Levy (another law student) sitting in the class and wondered how he would vote.